-"Tout litige devra être réglé à l'amiable entre les deux parties ou à défaut être soumis à l'arbitrage de la FRMF et éventuellement à celui de la FIFA" (free translation: "All disputes shall be settled amicably between the parties or, in absence of a settlement, shall be submitted to the arbitration of the FRMF and possibly to that of FIFA").
+"Tout litige devra être réglé à l'amiable entre les deux parties où (sic), à défaut, être soumis à l'arbitrage de la FRMF et de la FIFA" (free translation: "All disputes shall be settled amicably between the parties or, in absence of a settlement, shall be submitted to the arbitration of the FRMF and of FIFA").

-- 6. Furthermore, the Appellant concluded similar contracts with two other technical staff members, i.e. Mr Benito Floro Sanz, head coach, and Mr Cédric Roger, physical trainer. - 7.
-On 28 February 2012, the Parties agreed to amend Article 7 of the Contract, increasing the Respondent's monthly salary to EUR 2'750. - 8.
-In accordance with the Contract, Mr Albes Yanez assumed his professional responsibilities, and began training sessions of Wydad's first team, together with the head coach and the physical trainer. - 9.
+- 7. Furthermore, the Appellant concluded similar contracts with two other technical staff members, i.e. Mr Rubén Albes Yanez, assistant coach, and Mr Cédric Roger, physical trainer. - 8.
+In accordance with the Contract, Mr Floro Sanz assumed his professional responsibilities, and began training sessions of Wydad's first team, together with the assistant coach and the physical trainer. - 9.
+Several times throughout the duration of his contractual relationship with the Club, Mr Floro Sanz received his salary with some delay, as he testified before the Court of Arbitration for Sport (CAS) during the hearing held in the present case.
+Mr Floro Sanz also explained that his relationship with Mr Abdelillah Akram, who, at the time of his employment, was the President of the Club, deteriorated following a series of events in 2012, in particular because he disagreed with certain choices relating to players hired by the President. - 10.
 On 19 September 2012, Wydad's first team lost a match against another team participating in the same league, the FAR Rabat.
 The next day, a training session had already been scheduled.
 In his testimony before the CAS during the hearing, Mr Floro Sanz explained that the President assured him that he would arrange for the police to protect the team members outside of the sports' complex against angry supporters, who would surely turn up because of the match lost the previous day.
-However, no police forces were present on 20 September 2012, as between twenty and thirty supporters angrily demonstrated against the team and threatened its members. - 10.
-In his testimony before the CAS, Mr Albes Yanez explained that when he and Mr Floro Sanz arrived for training on 20 September 2012, the Vice-president talked to Mr Floro Sanz in an office in the sporting complex.
-Ten minutes later, Mr Floro Sanz told Mr Albes Yanez that they had just been dismissed.
-Few minutes after that, the Vice-president informed the rest of the team of this fact. - 11.
-Indeed, according to Mr Floro Sanz's testimony, before the training started that day, Wydad's Vice-president asked him to go and see him at an office located in the sports' complex.
-The Vice-president then told Mr Floro Sanz that Wydad's President had decided to dismiss him.
+However, no police forces were present on 20 September 2012, as between twenty and thirty supporters angrily demonstrated against the team and threatened its members. - 11.
+According to Mr Floro Sanz's testimony, before the training started that day, Wydad's Vicepresident asked him to go and see him at an office located in the sports' complex.
+The Vicepresident then told Mr Floro Sanz that Wydad's President had decided to dismiss him.
 Mr Floro Sanz requested a written termination notice, because he knew that a document was necessary to eventually prove that he had been dismissed, and he had not on his own initiative resigned.
 Nevertheless, the Vice-president refused to provide him with a document to this effect, and added that he had advised the security guards to accompany Mr Floro Sanz out of the sports' complex.
 Mr Floro Sanz explained, during his testimony before the CAS, that he had no reason to doubt the fact that the decision had been taken by the President.
-It is for this reason that at this moment he did not contact the President directly. - 12.
-Mr Floro Sanz and the Vice-president then joined the rest of the team and it was the latter, who announced to the players and the other members of the technical staff, that Messrs Floro Sanz and Albes Yanez would not train the team any longer. - 13.
-It was clear, according to Mr Albes Yanez's testimony, that all players understood that he had been dismissed from his position.
+It is for this reason that at this moment he did not contact the President directly.